-Chances are, the reason you're struggling to make a choice in the first place is actually pretty simple: you're worried that you might look back and think that you made the wrong choice.
-That's possible, of course, but if you put in the due diligence – research, getting references, and following up – it not likely and you should trust yourself.
+Chances are, the reason you're struggling to choose the first place is actually pretty simple: you're worried that you might look back and think that you made the wrong choice.
+That's possible, of course, but if you put in the due diligence – research, getting references, and following up – it not likely, and you should trust yourself.

-You may fret about being able to hire a good contractor able to build a fine home like this 4-bedroom, 3.5-bath transitional Farmhouse style house, but if you do your due diligence, you should expect to be in the clear (Plan #142-1220).
+You may fret about hiring a good contractor able to build a fine home like this 4-bedroom, 3.5-bath transitional Farmhouse style house, but if you do your due diligence, you should expect to be in the clear (Plan #142-1220).

 How to Avoid Decision Paralysis

-To avoid decision paralysis and just complete the task, it can be helpful to think about three (or so) regrets or problems that might come up in the future and work through a solution now.
+To avoid decision paralysis and just complete the task, it can help think about three (or so) regrets or problems that might come up in the future and work through a solution now.